Grenade explosion injures 18 in Indian-held Kashmir

-SRINAGAR, India (AP) — Police say at least 18 people have been injured, four critically, by a grenade blast at a bus station in the Indian-controlled portion of Kashmir.
+SRINAGAR, India (AP) — At least 18 people were injured, four critically, by a grenade blast at a bus station in the Indian-controlled portion of Kashmir on Thursday, police said.

-They say the grenade was hurled at the main bus station in Jammu city on Thursday and rolled beneath a bus, where it exploded.
+The grenade was hurled at the main bus station in Jammu city and rolled beneath a bus, where it exploded, police said.
 The injured were taken to a hospital, including at least four who were in critical condition.

-Police say they are investigating who was responsible.
+Police said they are investigating who was responsible.

+In the past, Indian authorities have blamed rebels fighting against Indian rule in the disputed region for similar grenade attacks, often without producing any evidence.
+Rebels have in turn accused government agents of carrying out the attacks to defame their movement.

 Most Read Nation & World Stories